 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M8 does not offer wifi capability.
+In contrast, the M8 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the M8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M8 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M8 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Is the Leica M8 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.